 Pancakes can be topped in so many ways.
 You can use chopped fruit, berries, chocolate chips, shredded coconut, nuts, and more!

-Syrup is the most traditional of pancake toppings.
-Syrup can be maple or a fruit based syrup.
+Maple syrup is the most traditional of pancake toppings.
+Syrup can be maple or fruit-based syrup.
 Always verify that your syrup is gluten free with this gluten free pancake syrup list.
 I also share several homemade syrup recipes to try in that list.

 Are Pancakes Healthy?